City of Sarnia Providing Business Flexibility

 The City is supporting businesses interested in expanding their presence outdoors.
 If an establishment is operating a patio, it must take appropriate measures as per provincial and public health guidelines.

-On June 22, 2020 Sarnia City Council endorsed the recommendations to amend the Refreshment Vehicles section of the Business Licensing By-law (By-law Number 128 of 2017) to allow existing restaurant business owners to offer outdoor food sales opportunities on their property or on the city right-of-way within close proximity to their restaurant.
+Sarnia City Council has endorsed the Temporary Administrative Relief Measures By-Law to allow existing restaurant business owners to offer outdoor food sales opportunities on their property or on the city right-of-way within close proximity to their restaurant.
 For more information on By-Law 129 of 2021: https://sarnia.civicweb.net/filepro/documents/144317?preview=157886

-The recommended amendments will allow existing required parking spaces and landscaped areas on private commercially zoned property to be used for the sale of food and products associated with the on-site business, allowing the opportunity for an outdoor, socially-distanced shopping and dining experience for customers until December 31, 2022.
+The By-Law allows existing required parking spaces and landscaped areas on private commercially zoned property to be used for the sale of food and products associated with the on-site business, allowing the opportunity for an outdoor, socially-distanced shopping and dining experience for customers until December 31, 2022.
 Business owners maybe permitted to extend their business operations onto public outdoor spaces located immediately adjacent to their existing operation, if conditions 2a-e in the By-Law 129 of 2021 are met.

 For businesses in our historic Downtown and Mitton Village, and other commercial areas in our community with similar built form and limited private outdoor space, they can apply for a free-of-charge right-of-way permit that will allow them to expand their sales and dining experiences out onto city-property, while ensuring patrons and pedestrian travelers can still safely maneuver while maintaining social distancing.

 If you are looking to open a business or expand your existing one with an outdoor space, please contact the licensing department at email@example.com or (519)332-0330 ext 3350